BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 You will need to determine what metric is best for your application to trigger scale up.
 Maybe your application takes a while to spin up and get marked as ready so you could set the CPU percent to 60%.
 Your application could scale up really quickly so you set 90% as the threshold to trigger scaling.

+Update the YAML below to add the SERVICE_HOST variable for your `hello-world-nginx` deployment.
 Run this load-test job to generate some traffic to nginx server.
 You should see the number of pods increase as the CPU metrics grow.

 ```
 apiVersion: batch/v1